Breaking News: Taglines

 Foguerons

-Fugueron basically means “bonfire” in Catalan.
-On the eve of Sant Antoni, that is to the say, the night of January 16, groups of neighbors, local organizations, schools, town halls, etc., even in towns that don’t officially have a bank holiday for Sant Antoni, build large bonfires in the streets and squares.
+Fogueron basically means “bonfire” in Spanish.
+On the eve of Sant Antoni, that is to say, the night of January 16, groups of neighbors, local organizations, schools, town halls, etc. (even in towns that don’t officially have a bank holiday for Sant Antoni) build large bonfires in the streets and squares.

-While some of these are private, most welcome anyone to come barbecue their own food, normally bread with sobrassada and botifarró, on the fire and socialize.
+While some of these are private, most welcome anyone to come barbecue their own food on the fire (most traditionally bread with sobrassada and botifarró) and socialize.

 Dimonis

-Demons are widely associated with Mallorca in general, but they originated with the Feast of Sant Antoni since Saint Anthony was tempted by demons in the wilderness.
-On the night of January 16, many people dress up as demons and run around town with pitchforks, making noise and sometimes spinning correfocs.
+Demons (‘dimonis‘ in Catalan) are widely associated with Mallorca in general, but they originated with the Feast of Sant Antoni since Saint Anthony was tempted by demons in the wilderness.
+On the night of January 16, official groups (collas) of dimonis dress up in their demon outfits, mount instruments, and run around town with pitchforks, playing impressive songs on the drums, dancing around the bonfires, spinning correfocs, and sometimes even blowing fire from their mouths.

-Important to note, each town in Mallorca has their own design of demon suit.
-Oftentimes, a town’s demon will have a name and be like a mascot for the town.
-These are often pictured on t-shirts and posters.
+Important to note is that each town in Mallorca has its own design of demon and outfit particular to its colla.
+Oftentimes, a town’s demon will have a name and act as a mascot for the town.
+These are often pictured on t-shirts, posters, and postcards.

 correfocs